 About Nursing

 Demand for highly qualified healthcare workers continues to grow within our region, state, nation and world.
-Green River College Nursing Programs offer a wide variety of health career training opportunities.
+Green River College Nursing Programs offer a wide variety of health career training opportunities to meet the needs of our community.
 Our nursing programs provide a comprehensive curriculum that includes study in theory and practical experience.

 You can graduate in 3-6 months and be job-ready with our four certificate programs.
 We also offer a Practical Nursing Associates of Applied Science for both traditional students and Licensed Medical Assistants that prepares students for state licensing and qualify as an LPN.
 The Practical Nursing Program is offered in both full-time and part-time/hybrid formats.
 For licensed practical nurses, we offer a two-year hybrid BSN program that is designed for working nurses.